Article first published in September 2016, updated June 2019

 What is email personalization?

 People these days are inundated with marketing messages, but personalized messages are much more effective when it comes to capturing customer attention.
 In fact, studies show that personalized emails have 2.5 times higher click-through rates, and are 6 times more likely to drive a conversion.
-Additionally, 73% of consumers report they would rather do business with brands that use personal information to increase the relevancy of their experiences.
+Additionally, 73% of consumers report they’d rather do business with brands that use personal information to increase the relevancy of their experiences.

 Emails with personalized subject lines are 26% more likely to be opened and marketers have found a 760% increase in email revenue from segmented campaigns.